stalj/prg-basics/08-FileHandling/_FileHandling.md

    * email_subject()
    * email_body()

 1. Write a program that calculates the number of lines, characters and words for any text file.
 The user enters the name of the file from the keyboard.
 Use a try-except block to avoid interrupting your program when the user enters a filename that doesn't exist.
 Print the result of the calculation.
-Sample result:
+To check if the program is working correctly, find 3 text files on the Internet and use them to test the program.Sample result:

    ```
    File name: books.txt